Fortnite guide – tips and tricks for Season 7, how to play, how to improve, how to win

 Finally, here are some general tips and tricks which we’ve found to be particularly effective at helping you to reach your potential and up your kill and win rates.
 Some may be obvious, but they’re still worth mentioning just in case; and others will be more advanced tactics and strategies to employ once you’ve got some practice in and are looking to take your game to the next level.

 - Learn to build and edit!
 I cannot stress this enough.
-There are two widely accepted indicators that a player is new to Fortnite: they’re using the default skin; and they don’t build while fighting.
-It takes some time to get used to building and editing under pressure, but it’s necessary if you want to play well.
-Even if you have the most fantastic aim in the world, you’ll still always come off worse against the player with decent aim and a solid grasp of building, so spend time in Playground Mode learning to quickly throw up walls, ramps, roofs and floors, and edit your way out of them.
+It takes time to get used to building and editing under pressure, but it’s necessary if you want to play well.
+Even if you have the most fantastic aim in the world, you’ll still always come off worse against the player with decent aim and a solid grasp of building, so spend time in Creative Mode learning to quickly throw up walls, ramps, roofs and floors, and edit your way out of them.

 - Always be on the move.
 Fortnite is a game that rewards movement and punishes predictability.
 You don’t have to be as stealthy as in games such as PUBG, because in Fortnite you have the ability to build around you the moment you come into danger.
 When you’re running to a nearby house or sprinting towards the next Storm Circle, make sure you’re unpredictable in your movements.
-Jump every couple of seconds, and add some wiggle to your path.
-If you’re just running in a straight line, you’re an easy target for enemy snipers.
+Jump every couple of seconds, and add some wiggle to your path to evade enemy sniper bullets.

 - The high ground is your frienemy.
-Fortnite is famous for its so-called “build-battles”, where players will build higher and higher in an elaborate dance, each attempting to occupy the high ground where they have the advantage.
+Fortnite is famous for its so-called “build battles”, where players will build higher and higher in an elaborate dance, each attempting to occupy the high ground where they have the advantage.
 And it’s true that the high ground is almost always safer than the low ground in 1v1 situations.
 But Fortnite is not a 1v1 game, it is a free-for-all with a hundred players all around you, and it’s the easiest thing in the world for a third party to happen across your build while you’re fighting another player and shoot the whole thing down.
-So always be aware of this possibility, and don’t build up so high that you’ll die to a third party.
+So never build higher than you need to.

 - Play Fortnite with headphones if you can.
 Fortnite’s audio plays an enormous part in spatial navigation and the locating of enemies.
-It’s very easy to lose track of your enemy during a build-battle unless you keep an ear out for their footsteps, or the sound of them reloading or drinking a shield potion.
+It’s very easy to lose track of your enemy during a build battle unless you keep an ear out for their footsteps, or the sound of them reloading or drinking a shield potion.
 Headphones help you to pinpoint the location of the enemy, and good headphones will help even more.
-But bear in mind that even with decent headphones, it can be tricky to determine whether an enemy is above you or below you.

 - Crouch in moderation.
 Crouching is useful during fights as it reduces the bloom and tightens the spread of your gunfire, which is crucial for landing those mid- to long-range headshots.
 But your mobility is impaired while you crouch, so you must pick your moments, and I’d advise you steer clear of crouching altogether if you find yourself in a sniper duel, as you can aim just fine while standing and you’ll need all the mobility you can get to avoid being headshot into extinction.

 - Learn one place, and learn it well.
-The key to improving at Fortnite, at least at first, is consistency.
-And the way to improve your consistency is to do the same things over and over until you are utterly comfortable with the routine.
+The way to improve your consistency is to do the same things over and over until you are utterly comfortable with the routine.
 Most players will land at the same one or two locations 70-80% of the time, and they’ll know those places inside out – not just where the chests and vending machines are, but how much competition to expect, the path to run while gathering resources, which location to rotate to next, and so on.
 So stick to one place for a couple of weeks, and just continue to drop there, even if you find yourself dying constantly there.
-With each failed run, your game will imperceptibly improve.
+With each failed run, your consistency will improve.

 - Confront your weaknesses.
 The key to improving your game is to analyse where your shortcomings lie.
 Are you unable to land those long-range snipes?
 Do you die every time to grenade spammers?
 Do you hate using the Tactical Shotgun, or the Thermal Scoped Assault Rifle, or the Hand Cannon?
-Whatever your shortcoming is, over the next dozen or more games make it your goal to put yourself back in those same situations, and learn to overcome your weakness.
-It seems obvious, but putting it into practice is the key thing here, and it’s what every top player has done many times to get to the next level of skill and consistency.
+Whatever your shortcoming is, over the next dozen or more games make it your goal to put yourself back in those same situations, and learn to overcome your weaknesses.

 - Share ammo and materials with your teammates.
 Nobody likes a metal hogger.
 Share your resources with your teammates, and communicate when you need something else that they have.
 It’s so simple, but often neglected and leads to the death of your squad, all because of a simple lack of communication.
 Try to make a point of asking every so often how many materials your teammates have, and whether they or you have any deficits.